sebge-1/image-viewer/README.md

 # image-viewer
-React Native app that lets users search for images, display thumbnails in a grid list, and a detailed view of individual selected images
+React Native app that lets users search for images, displays thumbnails in a grid list, and a detailed view of individual selected images

 ## Installation
 1. Clone the repository to your local machine